paquettg/leaguewrap/README.md

 Champion
 --------

-The champion api is very bare as most of the information in this api is static information so you are best to get that information from the static api.
-To get the champion request object you can call the `champion()` method on the api instance.
+The champion API is very bare as most of the information in this API is static information so you are best to get that information from the static API.
+To get the champion request object you can call the `champion()` method on the API instance.

 ```php
 $champion = $api->champion();